-The following information was derived from CISA's forensic artifact analysis and is provided to equip IT infrastructure defenders searching for similar activity on an IIS server.
+The following information was derived from artifact analysis and is provided to equip IT infrastructure defenders searching for similar activity on an IIS server.
 Several artifacts can be referenced to assist in determining if CVE-2019-18935 has been successfully exploited.